spdk/spdk/doc/spdkcli.md

 ### Install needed dependencies

-All dependencies should be handled by scripts/pkgdep.sh script.
+Bare minimum dependencies should be handled by scripts/pkgdep.sh script.
-Package dependencies at the moment include:
+Minimal dependencies at the moment include:
  - configshell

 ### Run SPDK application instance